oyvindsk/web-oyvindsk.com/README.md

 ## About
 Simple go blog that serves http://oyvindsk.com and its alias http://odots.org/

-It's currently in limbo between the old file-based version and an App Engine version. (compare branches)
+I'm curentltly using it to test Google Cloud Run.
+It used to run on App Engine Standard, and I might convert it back in the future.
+Both are container based PaaS solutions.
+Run is newer, is Docker based and offers more flexibility.
+It does lack some App Engine's features though (such as traffic splitting).
+Both a re fully managed (yay!) and can scale up "infinitely" and down to zero when there's no traffic.

-It reads posts and pages on startup, executes the templates and stores the resulting html in memory.
+This blog "engine" reads posts and pages on startup, executes the templates and stores the resulting html in memory.
 The blogposts are also go templates, to have a little more freedome.
 Might be a bad idea.

-The static files are alos read into ram and served from there.
-Might also be a bad idea.
+The static files are served directly from Google Cloud Storage (GCS).

 ## Todo